alexpeattie/alexpeattie.com/src/blog/2025-02-15-testing-kamal-locally-with-multipass.md

 :::admonition[Note]{kind="note"}
 If you don't skip Solid Queue and Action Cable, you'll need to do some extra configuration with your production environment before deploying, see [here](https://community.render.com/t/the-cable-database-is-not-configured-for-the-production-environment/26726/4).
 :::

-From here, you can configure your database credentials and run migrations as you normally would, but for now we’ll focus on the deployment setup.

 ## Bootstrapping the Multipass VM